MATRIX vs. iSpring Learn

 Ease of use

-iSpring Learn has a minimalistic online help center with a few articles, searchable help content, getting started videos, and a community forum.
+iSpring Learn is fairly simple to use.
+You can only create accessible content with their separate content authoring tool iSpring Suite.
+The platform has an online help center, searchable help content, getting started videos, and a community forum.

 MATRIX Help center